 |6 Cumulative Months||50%|

 |*Applies to tuition, books, and housing|

-Yellow Ribbon Program -- Since Stratford participates in the Yellow Ribbon program, all tuition and fees are covered if you qualify for 100% benefits under the new GI Bill.
+Yellow Ribbon Program -- Since Stratford participates in the Yellow Ribbon program, all tuition and fees are covered if you qualify for 100% benefits under the Post 9/11 GI Bill.

 If you are less than 100%, you must pay the difference between Stratford tuition and fees and the cap.
 At the current time, the fee cap is not exceeded.
-However, the Stratford tuition of $370 per credit hour for undergraduate courses and $410 per credit hour for graduate courses exceeds the tuition cap.
+However, the Stratford tuition of $370 per credit hour for undergraduate courses, $495 per credit hour for graduate courses, and $410 per credit hour for Nursing courses exceeds the tuition cap.
 You can cover this difference using Federal student loans or grants

 Housing Allowance -- The monthly living stipend is based on the Department of Defense Basic Housing Allowance (BAH) for the region.
 The stipend is be pegged to the E-5 with dependents rate for the zip code of the school regardless of your pay grade.